Skip to main content

 (7) Target selector: Displays and selects the target parameter of the selected Macro Control indicated by the Focus frame (5).
 This multi-level drop-down widget allows you to quickly navigate through the structure of the channel to the desired parameter.
 The detailed procedure is explained in the next paragraph.

-Selecting a Parameter in the Target Selector
+Selecting a parameter in the Target selector

 The Target selector (see picture above) allows you to choose from all available parameters for each Macro Control.